PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-11 09:08:36
+Last updated: 2024-04-11 09:09:11
-Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin
+Random Quote: If you love something, you can never let it go.
+Not even for a second.
+Or it's gone forever. - Ted Mosby